swcarpentry/good-enough-practices-in-scientific-computing/index.md

 > why anyone would like to…
 >
 > The goal of reproducible research is to make sure one
-> can…reproduce…computational analyses.
+> can… reproduce… computational analyses.
 The
 > goal of version control is to track changes to source code.
 These are
 > fundamentally distinct goals, and while there is some overlap, version
 > control is merely a tool to help achieve that, and comes with so much
 > overhead and baggage that it is often not worth the effort.

-In keeping with our goal of recommending "good enough" practices, we have therefore included online, collaborative editing in something like Google Docs.
-We still recommend *against* traditional desktop tools like LibreOffice and Microsoft Word because they make collaboration more difficult than necessary.
+Collaborative editing in something like Google Docs does not have all the benefits of text-based formats (notably, being able to store manuscripts in the same place, and in the same way, as other materials).
+However, it does meet the requirements that we initially outlined.
+We still recommend *against* using desktop tools like LibreOffice and MicrosoftWord with either email or file-sharing services like Dropbox, as workflows based on these do not scale beyond a small number of participants.

 ### Supplementary Materials